dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 As a result, by implementing the Galerkin Method, the problem in (1) has been discretized into a system of elements connected at nodes and can be expressed as (8); a system of equations over the entire problem domain.

 ### Coordinate transformation of interpolation functions
 The interpolation function $N_i$ is the function which interpolates the solution between the discrete values $u_i$ obtained at the mesh nodes.
-Therefore, the interpolation functions dictacte the formulation of elements.
+Therefore, the interpolation functions dictate the formulation of elements.
 As mentioned earlier, low order polynomials, known as shape functions, are typically chosen for the interpolation functions.
 Shown below are common elements of linear functions in 2D and 3D [17].

 <img src="LinearFunctionElements.png" width="40%" height="30%">